All-Electric Buses Coming to Madison in 2020

 Each electric bus is expected to cost $667,000.
 Metro is committing $1,537,050 to this project which covers the cost of three of its regular diesel buses.
 The Low-No grant funding will provide the additional $1,278,950 necessary to purchase the new electric buses.

-Buses are expected to hit the streets in September of 2020.
+Buses are expected to hit the streets at the end of 2020.

 Metro has always been firmly committed to finding new and different ways to reduce our carbon footprint.
 In 2007, Metro was the first transit system in Wisconsin to introduce hybrid-electric buses.
 All Metro buses also run on ultra-low sulfur diesel fuel.

 In 2016, Mayor Paul Soglin named electric buses as a major element in the City’s sustainability plans and directed Metro to focus on introducing electric buses into its fleet.
 The Mayor set a goal of making 50 percent of our buses zero-emission by 2035.